LemonFountainPerson/The-Lemon-Engine/Documentation.md

 After window and audio initialisation, game data is created using the initialiseWorld and initialisePlayer functions.
 These functions take in a PlayerData struct and a World struct respectively.
 They are formatted so that pointer association between the GameWorld and the Player is handled automatically, and these functions can be called in any order, and will accept NULL if the respective struct has not been created/initialised yet.
 The functions each return a pointer to allocated data for their respective structs.

-Most functions in the engine at the higher levels will perform checks to insure the pointers being passed to them are valid, however at lower levels of engine operation this may not be the case, so it is unadvised to call smaller functions such as helper functions directly without first ensuring Player and GameWorld initialisation.
+Most functions in the engine at the higher levels will perform checks to ensure the pointers being passed to them are valid, however at lower levels of engine operation this may not be the case, so it is unadvised to call smaller functions such as helper functions directly without first ensuring Player and GameWorld initialisation.

 **Game Loop**